 Following Bitcoin’s scalability challenges, the lighting network was introduced to enable fast transaction time.
 The Lightning Network is a “layer 2” payment protocol that operates on Bitcoin to allow for fast transactions among participating nodes.

 Transactions conducted on the lightning network are fast, cost much less, and are readily confirmed compared to those confirmed on the bitcoin blockchain.
 The Lightning Network was designed to decongest the bitcoin blockchain by making transactions off-chain away from the main blockchain and reducing the associated transaction fees.
-It allows for fast transactions among participating nodes.
+In addition, it allows for fast transactions among participating nodes.

 The Bitcoin Network Consensus

 Bitcoin Network achieves consensus via mining using the PoW algorithm.
-While the generation of rewards primarily incentivizes mining in the network, the primary purpose of mining in the Bitcoin network is to achieve a decentralized consensus in a trustless network.
+While generating rewards primarily incentivizes mining in the network, mining in the Bitcoin network is to achieve a decentralized consensus in a trustless network.
 Mining enables a network-wide consensus without a central authority.

 Bitcoin’s decentralized consensus arises from the interplay of four processes occurring independently on nodes across the network.
 Bitcoin’s decentralized network consensus follows four major processes as below: